Metallo

 1 year ago - 39-year-old John Corben has his core programming rewritten by Brainiac's data modules, becomes able to rebuild his body.
 He incapacitates Superman, but is defeated by M'gann M'orzz, Natasha Irons and Traci Thirteen.

-Our Metallo StoryWe followed the traditional origin story for Metallo, but made a slight shift in who actually did the deed, taking John Corben;s brain and putting it into the body of a proto-terminator.
+Our Metallo StoryWe followed the traditional origin story for Metallo, but made a slight shift in who actually did the deed, taking John Corben's brain and putting it into the body of a proto-terminator.
 It just seems like such an obvious mad scientist thing to do, so we went to our resident mad-scientist organization S.H.A.D.E.
-This sort of monster building for fun and profit just seems totally in their wheelhouse. we also stole a little bit from the Superman Animated Series, by making his original core uranium, and having him steal his Kryptonian heart for Lexcorp and installing it himself.
+This sort of monster building for fun and profit just seems totally in their wheelhouse.
+Just like in his original appearance, and the Superman Series, we made his original core uranium, and having him steal his Kryptonite heart for Lexcorp and installing it himself.

 Corben has had a few upgrades over the years, like his ability to alter his shape into different weapons, or even increase his size, but most of these came from Neron (DC's Satan allegory) in exchange for his soul in an arc where many classic villains were likewise upgraded.
 We're not using that, so instead we gave him a few upgrades by various sources.
 One is the US Government thanks to classic jerk Wade Elling, but the second is actually Brainiac, which explains some of his more outlandish abilities thanks to the inclusion of alien technology.
 His last story in our arc is a retelling of Action Comics 'Supergirls', a story that introduced three new superheroines.
 Metallo gets so powerful in that story that it's kind of ridiculous, so hopefully by the end of our version he won't be able to access QUITE that level of power.
 It was a fun one-off, but the character makes more sense as a human-sized robot killing machine. |